Add Unit Tests for Kestra Plugins

 testImplementation group: "io.kestra", name: "storage-local", version: kestraVersion

-This will enable the in memory runner and will run your flow without any other dependencies (e.g., kafka).
+This enables the in-memory runner and runs your flow without any other dependencies such as Kafka.
 If you created it from our plugin template, those are usually already included in your project.

 Was this page helpful?